alex-kings/brio-project/PROGRESS.md

 Add function to translate Pieces by a certain amount.
 Start implementation of the track generating function.
 Check OBB collision detection using SAT (https://gamedev.stackexchange.com/questions/25397/obb-vs-obb-collision-detection).

+COULD IMPROVE: OBB Normals are re-calculated at each SAT.
+Could instead store them.